SathR12/PyVision/README.md

 All modules must be imported before using the PyVision package.

 When using the pytesseract module, specify the tesseract.exe path before running code.
-To get the tesseract.exe path, enter tesseract_files and locate the application tesseract.exe.
+To get the tesseract.exe path, enter tessexc and locate the application tesseract.exe.
 If you do not have a tesseract executable in the current path, use the setPath function from the OCR folder.

 Sample Code Run: